Root Canal Treatment in Greater Kailash

 The first step in root canal retreatment is to gain access to the inside of the tooth.
 If a crown and post have been placed, they will usually be removed.
 This is followed by the removal of the previous root canal filling.
 We might use loupes or microscopes for magnification during this process.
 The root canal space is then thoroughly cleaned and reshaped.
 If the root canals are complex then a medicament is packed inside the tooth and the cleaning process is continued in the next appointment.

 When we are confident that the infection has subsided and the root canal is completely clean, it is sealed with a root canal filling material like gutta-percha in combination with a sealer.
 This prevents bacterial invasion in the root canal space.
 Finally, such teeth are further protected either with bonding, inlay, onlay or a crown.
-This added protection prevents the teeth from breaking and restores them to its full function.
+This added protection prevents the teeth from breaking and restores them to their full function.

 Your tooth might be sensitive for a few days after the treatment.
 This is usually due to inflammation in the tissues around the root tip.
-But such pain or sensitivity can be easily controlled with proper medication and usually subsides as the inflammation diminishes.
+However such pain or sensitivity can be easily controlled with proper medication and usually subsides as the inflammation diminishes.

 What is Endodontic Surgery and Microsurgery?